CORPORATE GOVERNANCE POLICY

 The Company ensures that all information on its finances or any other issues, which are beneficial to related parties, are disclosed in an accurate, complete, transparent, and timely manner as prescribed in the requirements of the SEC and SET.
 The Company’s financial statements are also prepared in accordance with the Accounting Standards and generally accepted accounting principles to reflect the real operating performance of the Company.

-The Company discloses all information through various communication channels including the SET and the Company’s website in accordance with relevant regulations of related offices in both Thai and English to ensure that shareholders have timely access to information.
+The Company discloses all information such as Form 56-1 and annual report (form 56-1 and 56-2) through various communication channels including the SET and the Company’s website www.kwgthai.com in accordance with relevant regulations of related offices in both Thai and English to ensure that shareholders have timely access to information.
+Furthermore, the company coordinated with external IR to release presses to newspapers, magazines and journals to promote the business of the Company and the performance of the Company.

 E. RESPONSIBILITIES OF THE BOARD

 The Board consists of Directors with varied qualifications, skills, experiences and expertise that are beneficial to the Company and in accordance with the requirements of the SET.
 Directors are appointed in accordance with the principles and procedures of laws and Articles of Association of the Company.
-In 2016, the Board comprised three (3) executive Directors and six (6) non-executive Directors.
+In 2019, the Board comprised four (4) executive Directors and five (5) non-executive Directors.

 Independence from the Management

 The Board acts independently from the management.
 There is a clear segregation of duties and responsibilities between the Board and management.
-The Board formulates policies, provides strategic business direction, as well as oversees and ensures that operations are carried out according to the highest levels of transparency and disclosure, and in accordance with the respective policies.
+The Board formulates policies, provides strategic business direction, as well as overseeing and ensuring that operations are carried out according to the highest levels of transparency and disclosure, and in accordance with the respective policies.

 To ensure an appropriate balance of authority, increased accountability and a greater capacity of the Board for independent decision-making, the Company has a clear division of responsibilities at the top level, with the Chairman of the Board and the Chief Executive Officer of the Company having clearly separated roles.